frappe/erpnext_documentation/user/manual/en/buying/request-for-quotation.md

 ### 4.2 Supplier Quotation from Supplier

-1. Create contact or enter Email Address against the supplier on Request for Quotation and email is not present.
+1. If a [Contact](/docs/user/manual/en/CRM/contact) is created for the Supplier and an email address is associated with the Contact, the Contact details and the email address will be fetched on selecting the Supplier.
+Create a Contact and email address if not present already.

 2. Click on 'Send Supplier Emails' button.